-What differs in the clinical caritas framework is that a decidedly spiritual dimension and an overt evocation of love and caring are merged for a new paradigm for this millennium.
+What differs in the caritas process framework is that a decidedly spiritual dimension and an overt evocation of love and caring are merged for a new unitary cosmology for this millennium.
 Such a perspective ironically places nursing within its most mature framework and is consistent with the Nightingale model of nursing-yet to be actualized but awaiting its evolution.
 This direction, while embedded in theory, goes beyond theory and becomes a converging paradigm for nursing's future.

 Thus, I consider my work more a philosophical, ethical, intellectual blueprint for nursing's evolving disciplinary/professional matrix, rather than a specific theory per se.
 Nevertheless, others interact with the original work at levels of concreteness or abstractness.
+If the theory is "read" at the carative factor level, it can be interpreted as a middle-range theory.
+If the theory is "read" at the transpersonal unitary caring science/transpersonal caring consciousness level, the theory can be interpreted as a grand theory located within the unitary-transformative context.

-The caring theory has been, and is still being used as a guide for educational curricula, clinical practice models, methods for research and inquiry, and administrative directions for nursing and health-care delivery.
+The caring theory has been and increasingly is being used nationally and internationally as a guide for educational curricula, clinical practice models, methods for research and inquiry, and administrative directions for nursing and health-care delivery.